gobbedy/AutoDD/README.md

-## About AutoDD Rev 2
+## About AutoDD Rev 3

 AutoDD = Automatically does the "due diligence" for you.
 If you want to know what stocks people are talking about on reddit, this little program might help you.

 Original author - Fufu Fang https://github.com/fangfufu

-Rev 2 Author - Steven Zhu https://github.com/kaito1410 Napo2k https://github.com/Napo2k
+Rev 2 Authors - Steven Zhu https://github.com/kaito1410 Napo2k https://github.com/Napo2k

+Rev 3 Author - Guillaume Perrault-Archambault https://github.com/gobbedy

 The original AutoDD produced a simple table of the stock ticker and the number of threads talking about the ticker.